The Seattle Clemency Project Book Club

 Actual Innocence - Barry Scheck, Peter Neufeld, Jim Dwyer

 Actual Innocence will show you the myths and common misconceptions that flood our consciousness regarding how convictions are made.
-It will challenge many of the things that you thought were common sense, rebut most of the cliche's and tropes of CSI type crime shows that you see.
+It will challenge many of the things that you thought were common sense, rebut most of the cliche's and tropes of CSI type crime shows that you see on TV.

-False convictions are much more common than most people realize, and much of it is due to our own human error.
-How effective are our memories during traumatic events, and in light of that information, should eye-witness testimonies be given the weight that they are given in court?
+False convictions are much more common than most people realize, and much of it is due to human error.
+How effective are our memories during traumatic events?
+In light of that information, should eye-witness testimonies be given the weight that they are given in court?
 What types of sciences are legitimate for proving innocence or guilt?
 Those who practice prosecutorial misconduct rarely, if ever, are held accountable.
-This makes it inconsequential for those who do it and can lead to many unfair trials.
-This book will bring up many questions that you may not have considered before and is a great read.
+This makes misconduct inconsequential for individuals who hold great power over the lives of anyone who enters the criminal justice system, and challenges the legitimacy of many cases brought to trial.
+This book will bring up many questions that you may not have considered before.

 Becoming Ms. Burton - Susan Burton & Cari Lynn